satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The example workflow outlined above was kept oversimplified for
 demonstration purposes.
-NiPyPe, however, scales well for more
+NiPyPE, however, scales well for more
 complicated designs.
 As a proof we have analyzed real world fMRI
-reliability study using NiPyPe.
+reliability study using NiPyPE.
 Processing has iterated over subjects,
 tasks (motor, 3 x language, and line bisection), sessions, thresholding
 methods (topological FDR with Gamma-Gaussian Mixture Model or FWE
 cluster forming threshold), and Regions of Interest (full brain or